madisonvolpe/covid/README.md

 # creating covid object
 covid_data <- etl("covid", db = covid_db, dir = "/Users/madisonvolpe/Documents/covid_data")

+# creating table inside postgresql database
+covid_data %>% etl_init(schema_name = "init")

 # running etl_extract, etl_transform, etl_load
 covid_data %>% etl_extract() %>% etl_transform() %>% etl_load(db_con = covid_db$con)
 ```
-The above code connects to a postgresql database, creates an etl_covid object and specifies the directory where data will be stored and the database where data will be loaded.
+The above code connects to a postgresql database, creates an etl_covid object that specifies the directory where data will be stored, as well as, the database where data will be loaded.
+By way of the *etl_init* function, it also creates a table to capture data inside the specified database.
 Finally, running etl_extract, etl_transform, and etl_load on covid_data will extract all available data from the github repository, transform it, and then load it into the specified postgresql database.

 ## In-depth Explanations of Functions